Kirisi15/Fuel_Station/README.md

-# Fuel_Station
-We are created a website for Fuel Station management system.
-In our system Fuel station owners can register to our system and they can Register Fuel Stations through their dashboard.
-We created a button "Manage station" to edit station details, add fuel types to fuel station, add employees to fuel station.
-Next Customers can register to our page after registration they can login to our system using their username and password.
-When they login using their username and password they will direct to Customer dashboard.
-In their dashboard there is a button for add vehicle using that vehicle they can register Vehicle to our system

-Functionalities

-  	Owner registration

-  	Customer registration

-  	Fuel Station registration
+Fuel Station Management System

-  	Vehicle registration

-  	Admin Login

-  	Owner Login

-  	Customer Login

-  	Mobile app
+We have developed a website for managing fuel stations.
+Our system allows fuel station owners to register and manage their fuel stations through a dedicated dashboard.

+Features

+Owner Registration: Fuel station owners can register on our system.

+Fuel Station Management: Owners can register their fuel stations, edit details, add fuel types, and assign employees.

+Customer Registration: Customers can sign up and access the system using their username and password.

+Vehicle Registration: Customers can add their vehicles to the system via the customer dashboard.

+User Authentication: Secure login for admins, owners, and customers.

+Mobile App Integration: The system includes a mobile app for enhanced accessibility.

-Technologies We use
+Technologies Used

-  Spring boot for Backend
+Backend: Spring Boot

-  SQL for Database
+Database: SQL

-  React for Frontend
+Frontend: React

-  Bootstrap for Styling
+Styling: Bootstrap

-Team members
+Team Members

-  SE/2021/022-Thivya

-  SE/2021/019-Thushajini

-  SE/2021/023-Aswini

-  SE/2021/046-Sweeskaran

-  SE/2021/055-Jashvanth

-  SE/2021/007-Kirisigan
+SE/2021/022 - Thivya

+SE/2021/019 - Thushajini

+SE/2021/023 - Aswini

+SE/2021/046 - Sweeskaran

+SE/2021/055 - Jashvanth

+SE/2021/007 - Kirisigan